sadanand-lowanshi/SwiftUI-TimerApp/README.md

 ## 📎 About

-A simple timer app made in swiftUI `SwiftUI`.
+A simple timer app made in `SwiftUI`.
 Include Layout, UI and Animations.
 See projects files in `TimerApp` folders.
 Open an issue, if you need any improvements or face any issues.
 Don't forget to `put star ★` and follow me on GitHub if you like it: